MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-only-authentication-create-server.md

 The server SQL Administrator login will be automatically created and the password will be set to a random password.
 Since SQL Authentication connectivity is disabled with this server creation, the SQL Administrator login won't be used.

-The server Microsoft Entra admin will be the account you set for `<AzureADAccount>`, and can be used to manage the server.
+The server Microsoft Entra admin will be the account you set for `<MSEntraAccount>`, and can be used to manage the server.

 Replace the following values in the example:

-- `<AzureADAccount>`: Can be a Microsoft Entra user or group.
+- `<MSEntraAccount>`: Can be a Microsoft Entra user or group.
 For example, `DummyLogin`
-- `<AzureADAccountSID>`: The Microsoft Entra Object ID for the user
+- `<MSEntraAccountSID>`: The Microsoft Entra Object ID for the user
 - `<ResourceGroupName>`: Name of the resource group for your logical server
 - `<ServerName>`: Use a unique logical server name